rxx/od_sim/README.md

 Remember to open Excel sim before generation.
 ALl formulas should run and update their values with Excel.

 # Get binary
-You can use prebuilt binaries in Releases page or build from sources with
+You can use prebuilt binaries at [Releases](https://github.com/rxx/od_sim/releases) or build from sources with

 To install `go` check [instructions here](https://go.dev/doc/install)